 Once a horse is ready for a permanent home, SAFE undertakes a rigorous screening process to find the ideal placement.
 We carefully review applications, check references, and conduct site visits, with the goal of finding a long-term home that will benefit both horse and adopter.
 After a horse is placed into its forever home, annual follow-up visits are conducted to ensure the animal’s continued well-being and SAFE will take a horse back if its adopter can’t continue to care for it.

 Despite our years of success helping horses in the local area, SAFE remains a small, modest organization that operates on a shoestring budget and works hard to make every penny count.
-We rely on public donations for the majority our operating income, and our average donation amount is $15.
+We rely on public donations to pay the majority of our operating expenses.
 The funds we raise are used to feed, house, care for and train our horses…essentially paying for everything needed to enure them a safe and productive future.
 We have minimal management expenses, and only four paid employees (two full time, two part time.
 The heart of SAFE is our volunteers — from our Board of Directors to the more than 100 volunteers who handle the day to day care of the horses — an incredible group of people who believe in SAFE’s mission and give the best of their talents and energy to make it succeed.

 Thank you for visiting our website.